jeugarte/Webchat/install.md

 `opam install opium`

+`opam install caqti`

+`opam install caqti_lwt`

+`opam install caqti_driver_postgresql`

 Some of these installations may ask for your permission or ask a y/n question.
 Just enter "y" and continue with the installation.

 With Ocaml 4.13.1 and these libraries installed, you should be ready to run our app!

+## Install Postgresql

+But first...you need to install postgresql through your terminal.
+This will be shown from a MacOS perspective, though some steps are similar to the Ubuntu installation.
+First, check that you have Homebrew, which will be used to install Postgresql.
+In your terminal, run:

+`brew`

+If a series of brew services pops up, you have completed this step.
+If not, please refer to this installation guide to install Homebrew: https://brew.sh/
+Also, it would be helpful to update it: `brew update` Now that we are able to finally move forward, run this simple command to install Postgres:

+`brew install postgresql`

+Installation might make a while.
+But once it has been downloaded successfully, we must actually access the datbase system.
+To do this, run:

+`brew services start postgresql`

+Great, now the service is running.
+But we would like to configure it for our use.
+So we will sign in as the root user which gives us access to admin privileges.
+In order to do so, run:

+`psql postgres`

+Welcome to the psql terminal, where PGSQL commands are only allowed.
+Here, you will make your own user, so input:

+`CREATE ROLE <your username> WITH LOGIN PASSWORD 'password';`

+Where it says <your username>, enter the specfic username that is used in your normal terminal.
+For the password, make sure that it is just 'password', just for simplicity reasons.
+You have now created a user.
+While still in the psql terminal, you will make a database for your new user.
+Run:

+`CREATE DATABASE <your username>`

+To check if you did this correctly, do `\l`, which looks at all registered databases.
+If you see your username in the table, you did everything correctly!
+Now it is time to run our web app.

+(Don't do this right now, but after running our app, it is helps to stop postgres when you do not use it anymore.
+When you want to stop it, enter: `brew services stop postgresql`)

 # Run Instructions